Iberdrola in Brazil

 Executive Chairman of Iberdrola

-At Iberdrola, we remain committed to creating sustainable value for all our stakeholders.
-To contribute to achieving sustainable development, we conduct our business in line with the three axes used internationally to measure the impact and sustainability of corporate work: environmental, social and governance (ESG) factors.
-Here are some of Neoenergia's ESG achievements and initiatives:
+Neonergia is committed to creating sustainable value for all its stakeholders.
+To contribute to achieving sustainable development, it carries out its business in line with the three lines used internationally to measure the impact and sustainability of corporate work: the environment, society and governance.
+These are some of Neoenergia's achievements and initiatives in sustainability:

 Award icon.